- Pastelink is a web app that you can use to create and anonymously publish read-only or editable texts with hyperlinks enabled.

 - Passcode: allows visibility and later edits.

-- More options: create custom URL to keep the file easy traceable.
+- More options: create a custom URL to keep the file easily traceable.

 2. Share the Pastelink files with Dropbox